eclipher/Userscripts/userscripts/leetcode-toolkit/README.md

 ### Problem Page

 - On **Description** Tab:
     - **Copy Title**: For some reason the problem title is an unclickable link, and you can't simply double click it to select the text.
 This button will copy the title to your clipboard.
     - **Copy Description:** Copy the problem description in Markdown format.
 Ideal for pasting into into your notes, or for asking an AI assistant.
     - **Save as Jupyter Notebook:** Bundles the problem title, description in Markdown, and the current code you have into a single `.ipynb` file.
 See [About Jupyter Notebook](#about-jupyter-notebook) section for more detail.
-    - A **difficulty rating** of the problem (if one exists) will be displayed in addition to the original difficulty, offering a more comprehensive view of the problem's complexity.
+    - A **difficulty rating(\*\*)** of the problem (if one exists) will be displayed in addition to the original difficulty label, offering a more accurate evaluation than "easy" "medium" "hard" labels.
 The source of the ratings is [Leetcode Problem Rating Project](https://github.com/zerotrac/leetcode_problem_rating).

 - On **Editorial** Tab:
     - **Find Screenshot(\*):** If you don't have access to an editorial, click on this button to try to find a screenshot of the editorial.
 If found, it will open the link to the screenshot.
 The source of the screenshots is [Leetcode Screenshotter](https://github.com/akhilkammila/leetcode-screenshotter).
     - **Save Editorial as Markdown(\*)**: If you _do_ have access to an editorial, click on this button and the script will scrape the editorial and download it as one single `.md` file.
 See [About Editorial Scraping](#about-editorial-scraping) section for more detail.